Sculptor-AI/aiportal/backend/README.md

 ## Security

-- All API responses are encrypted with AES-128
+- All API responses are encrypted with public key cryptography (RSA)
 - Environment variables are used to store sensitive information
 - Requests are validated before processing
 - Only allowed models can be used